philippzabka/resilionator/README.md

 ## Usage
 Resilionator offers various functionalities, which are described below:

+**Quickmenu (Top)**
+The quick menu allows quick access to node/edge creation, creating a test graph or deleting a graph.
+There is also the option to change the layout of the graph.

 **Menu: Graph**
 - Show graph: Show the current graph.
 - Create random graph: Creates a random graph for quick testing.